cran-task-views/Agriculture/Agriculture.md

 ### [Agricultural & land use databases]{#databases}

 -   *USDA databases*: Data from the United States Department of Agriculture's National Agricultural Statistical Service '[Quick Stats](https://www.nass.usda.gov/Quick_Stats/)' web API can be accessed with `r pkg("rnassqs")` or with `r pkg("tidyUSDA", priority = "core")`, which also offers some mapping capabilities.
 The USDA's [Cropland Data Layer](https://nassgeodata.gmu.edu/CropScape/) API can be accessed with `r pkg("CropScapeR")` and `r pkg("cdlTools", priority = "core")`, the latter providing utility functions for processing CDL data. `r pkg("rusda")` provides an interface to access the USDA-ARS Systematic Mycology and Microbiology Laboratory (SMML)'s [four databases](https://nt.ars-grin.gov/fungaldatabases/index.cfm): Fungus-Host Distributions, Specimens, Literature and the Nomenclature database.
 The USDA's Agricultural Resource Management Survey ([ARMS](https://www.nass.usda.gov/Surveys/Guide_to_NASS_Surveys/Ag_Resource_Management/)) data API can be accessed with `r pkg("rarms")`.
 The USDA's Livestock Mandatory Reporting data API can be accessed with `r pkg("usdampr")`.
-The packages `r pkg("FAOSTAT")` and `r github("muuankarski/faobulk")` can be used to access data from the [FAOSTAT Database](https://www.fao.org/faostat/en/#home) from the United Nations Food and Agricultural Organization (FAO).
+The package `r pkg("FAOSTAT")` can be used to access data from the [FAOSTAT Database](https://www.fao.org/faostat/en/#home) from the United Nations Food and Agricultural Organization (FAO).

 -   Most USDA-NRCS soils related databases and APIs can be accessed with `r pkg("soilDB")`.

 -   `r pkg("FedData", priority = "core")` provides access to geospatial data from the United States Soil Survey Geographic ([SSURGO](https://data.nal.usda.gov/dataset/soil-survey-geographic-database-ssurgo)) database, the Global Historical Climatology Network ([GHCN](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily)), the [Daymet](https://daymet.ornl.gov/) gridded estimates of daily weather parameters for North America, the [International Tree Ring Data Bank](https://www.ncei.noaa.gov/products/paleoclimatology/tree-ring), and the [National Land Cover Database](https://www.usgs.gov/centers/eros/science/national-land-cover-database#overview).
-SSURGO data can also be accessed and processed with `r github("lhmrosso/XPolaris")`.

 -   NASA soil moisture active-passive (SMAP) data can be accessed and processed with `r pkg("smapr")`.